jalik/meteor-jalik-ufs/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SS78MUMW8AH4N)

+## Version 0.6.8

+- Passes full predicate in CRUD operations instead of just the ID
+- Removes file tokens when file is uploaded or removed
+- Adds the "originalUrl" attribute to files imported from URLs
+- Adds the "path" attribute to uploaded files corresponding to the relative URL of the file
+- Adds UploadFS.Store.prototype.getRelativeURL(path) to get the relative URL of a store
+- Adds UploadFS.Store.prototype.getFileRelativeURL(path) to get the relative URL of a file in a store
+- Adds UploadFS.addPathAttributeToFiles(where) to add the path attribute to existing files
+- Unblock the UploadFS.importFromURL()
+- Fixes file deletion during upload (stop uploading and removes temp file)

+You can upgrade existing documents to add the `path` attribute by calling the `UploadFS.addPathAttributeToFiles(where)` which will upgrade all collections linked to any UploadFS store, the `where` option is not required, default predicate is `{path: null}`.

 ## Version 0.6.7

 - Allows to define stores on server only, use the store name directly as a reference on the client